alvumu/IGTest-git/ValueSet-discharge-medication-vs.md

 This value set includes codes based on the following rules:

-* Include all codes defined in [`http://testSK.org/ValueSet/medication-vs`](CodeSystem-discharge-medication-cs.md) version 📦0.1.0
+* Include all codes defined in [`http://testSK.org/ValueSet/medication-vs`](CodeSystem-discharge-medication-cs.md)version 📦0.1.0
 * Import all the codes that are contained in https://hl7.org/fhir/uv/ips/ValueSet-absent-or-unknown-medications-uv-ips.html